 server code across all sessions (multiple users could use a shared variable); and yet others are visible in the

 ui code across all user sessions.

-server function takes two arguments,
+server function takes three arguments:

 The function is called once for each session.
 In other words, the

 server function is called each time a web browser is pointed to the Shiny application.

 Everything within this function is instantiated separately for each session.